 The general rule is rough-in trades first (plumbing, electrical, HVAC), then drywall, then cabinets and millwork, then counters, then flooring, then paint, then trim and fixtures.
 Across multiple rooms, the team typically completes major demo across all rooms first, then sequences finish work room by room.
 The estimate includes a project plan with this sequence.

 Call the number on the page.
-A coordinator will ask which rooms and what scope you have in mind, then book a free in-home walkthrough.
+We will ask which rooms and what scope you have in mind, then book a free in-home walkthrough.
 The visit usually takes 60 to 90 minutes for a multi-room project and produces a written scope with line items for each room.